hamidb80/iterrr/readme.md

 * [@beef331](https://github.com/beef331): who helped me a lot in my Nim journey

 ## Donate
-you can send your donation to my [cryptocurrencies](https://github.com/hamidb80/hamidb80/#cryptocurrencies)
+you can send your donation to my [crypo wallet](https://github.com/hamidb80/hamidb80/#cryptocurrencies)